 A composer of chamber, electronic, orchestral and vocal music, Michael S. Rothkopf (b.
-1955) has been actively involved in the creation and performance of contemporary music for the last 28 years.
-Noted for their remarkable sensuousness and their integration of music technology, his works have been performed throughout the United States and are published by American Composers Edition.
+1955) has been actively involved in the creation and performance of contemporary music for over 40 years.